samihsq/computers-and-code/README.md

 ## My Projects

-[Here](https://github.com/samihsq/401k9) is a link to one of my projects; a map of some known K9s in California and if they have retirement funds.
+[Here](https://github.com/samihsq/401k9) is a link to one of my projects; a map of some known K9s in California and a table that shows if they have retired.
 This project is named 401K9 and it is coded in R.